notahat/advent-of-code-2023/README.md

 spent a bunch of time arguing with sorbet, and didn't win.
 For this sort of problem where we're only dealing with well-formed input, strict types don't help that much.

+### Day 5: If You Give A Seed A Fertilizer

+Plain old Ruby for this one.

+Part 1 was easy, but part 2 seems much harder, and I'm still working on it.
+I've got a path forward, but I feel like I've missed something that could simplify things.